Eirik Jensen

 Eirik Jensen (born 30 July 1957) is a Norwegian convicted felon and former policeman who was found guilty of drug trafficking and corruption in 2017.
 Jensen was sentenced to 21 years in prison, the maximum determinate penalty allowed by Norwegian law.
-In 2023, he was released from prison; this [particular] release will last for six months - during that time he will not have to stay in prison.
+In 2023, he was granted a temporary release from prison for six months; he is scheduled to return to prison in September 2023; he has petitioned that the temporary release gets extended.